egovernment/eregistrations/documentation/work-organization.md

 The order in which tasks of given _iteration_ should be addressed is specified on Github on milestone page.

-In case of _fast-track_ issues, the order is not specified, howeved tasks with _top-priority_ or _priority_ labels should be addressed in first order, and tasks with _low-priority_ in last order.
+In case of _fast-track_ issues, the order is not specified, however tasks with _top-priority_ or _priority_ labels should be addressed in first order, and tasks with _low-priority_ in last order.

 ## Planning and estimations